 So, the A7 II bears the same autofocus system as its predecessor, but Sony still claims that they’ve managed to make some improvements to it just by optimizing the software on the new camera and changing its behavior in different situations.
 Something like this is hard to measure, but we can still confirm that there are some improvements here and there.
 Most of those improvements concentrate on subject tracking performance, which wasn’t great on the first A7 and really needed to be better with so much phase detect focus points available to track the subject with.
 We can’t put a number on how much better the autofocus is on the A7 II, but it’s better to an extent.
 The subject tracking is now more reliable, but still not without its problems.
 It’s not that the hybrid AF system is not capable of performing admirably in this regard, it’s the Sony’s overly complicated algorithms that ruin the experience a little.
 The AF system tries too hard to be intelligent and to predict your or your subject’s movements that it often overcompensates and you’ll end up with your subject being out of focus.
 Luckily, this doesn’t happen too often, but it’s there and we hope that Sony will improve on this in the next software update as it is an issue with the software, not the hardware.
 Also, you can improve things considerably if you turn on face-detection as that’s when the camera works best in regards to subject tracking.
 Low light performance is also a tad better than on the A7, but there’s still focus hunting to be found here and there.

 The overall performance on the A7 II is rather excellent and falls in line on what we’ve seen on the A7.
 It’s flagship grade and that’s all you need to know.
 The maximum burst rate has also remained the same at 5 fps.
 We wish for it to be a little faster this time around, but when you take into account that you still get continuous AF at that speed it’s still rather good.
 No changes have been made in regards to the battery life either and it is still the same 350 shots you could get on the A7.
 It’s still an average performance for a mirrorless camera, but it does sound a little more tolerable now as the new image stabilization does take its share of the power when in use.
+Much better than Sony RX100 IV which can only take 280 shots on a single charge.

 Even if it still doesn’t record 4K footage, the A7 II is now more capable than ever to be a nice video production camera.
 You still get the ability to record 1080p videos at 60 fps and at a rather high bit-rate of 50 Mbps.
 This is due to the new XAVC S codec included with the A7 II, as the older and more traditional AVCHD tops out at 28 Mpbs.
 Two new features, markers and dual video record are directly passed over from the A7S and we are sure that some videographers will make use of them even though they surely aren’t something you would use every day.
 All the manual controls are still available as before and the same applies to the microphone and headphone jacks.
 Software-wise you’ll get focus peaking, zebra patterns, 31-step audio level recording, S-log profile and also the option to turn on the wind filter.